Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Methods

-\textit{Acknowledgements:} We thank Nicola Serra for GPU-time that has been used for training the neural networks and Alexander Steppke for insightful discussions.
+\textit{Acknowledgements:} We thank Nicola Serra for GPU-time that has been used for training the neural networks, Alexander Steppke, Nik Dennler, and Younsik Kim for insightful discussions.
 We acknowledge DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, for the provision of experimental facilities.
 Parts of this research were carried out at beamline P21.1 at PETRA III.
-JK, QW, and JC express gratitude to the Swiss National Science foundation for funding (SNF) under grant number 200021$\_$188564.
-JO and FDN thank the SNF (PP00P2$\_$176866) and ONR (N00014-20-1-2352) for generous support.
-MMD and TN acknowledge support from the European Union’s Horizon 2020 research and innovation programme (ERC-StG-Neupert-757867-PARATOP).
-JK, RF, and AM were supported by the project CALIPSOplus under the Grant Agreement 730872 from the EU Framework Programme for Research and Innovation HORIZON 2020.
-JK acknowledges funding from the German Academic Scholarship Foundation.
-NBC thanks the Danish Agency for Science, Technology, and Innovation for funding the instrument center DanScatt and acknowledges support from the Q-MAT ESS Lighthouse initiative.\\
+J.O. acknowledges support from a Candoc grant of the University of Zurich (Grant no. K-72334-06-01).
+J.K., Q.W., and J.C. express gratitude to the Swiss National Science foundation for funding (SNF) under grant number 200021$\_$188564.
+Q.W. is supported by the Research Grants Council of Hong Kong (ECS No. 24306223).
+J.O. and F.D.N. thank the SNF (PP00P2$\_$176866) and ONR (N00014-20-1-2352) for generous support.
+I.B. and L.M. acknowledge support from the Swiss Government Excellence Scholarship under project numbers ESKAS-Nr: 2022.0001 and ESKAS-Nr: 2023.0052.
+M.M.D. and T.N. acknowledge support from the European Union’s Horizon 2020 research and innovation programme (ERC-StG-Neupert-757867-PARATOP).
+M.M.D. acknowledges support from a Forschungskredit of the University of Zurich (Grant no. FK-22-085).
+J.K., R.F., and A.M. were supported by the project CALIPSOplus under the Grant Agreement 730872 from the EU Framework Programme for Research and Innovation HORIZON 2020.
+J.K. acknowledges funding from the German Academic Scholarship Foundation.
+N.B.C. thanks the Danish Agency for Science, Technology, and Innovation for funding the instrument center DanScatt and acknowledges support from the Q-MAT ESS Lighthouse initiative.
+Finally, we acknowledge Diamond Light Source for providing beamtime at I21 under Proposal MM31819.